Great American Dreaming

 “HOME?”: Teen refugees and immigrants explore their Tucson through photos and essays

-WKCD learned this, when we coached and then published such work by New York City students in our compact and absorbing book Forty-Cent Tip: Stories of New York City Immigrant Workers.
+WKCD learned this, when we coached and then published such work by New York City students in our photo essay book Forty-Cent Tip: Stories of New York City Immigrant Workers.

-Now we are offering you a look at our coaching guidelines—and a chance to be published—in the hope that you will try the project, too!
+Here we are offer you a look at our coaching guidelines—and a chance to be published—in the hope that you will try the project, too!

 Work like this sparks students’ learning in many ways: